darkstar/tdc-database/README.md

     - or it is an invalid timestamp that has the same format as the ISO timestamp, but with an "X" instead of the "T" of the ISO format, like `1983-00-24X29:55:04`

     When parsing this field you should wrap the ISO timestamp parsing in a try...catch block and handle the "invalid" case as is convenient for you (ignore, fix, ...)

   - `crc`: the CRC32 checksum of the complete file, in hex format with a leading `0x` string.
-If the entry is a directory or a 0-byte size file, the `crc` field is missing
+If the entry is a directory or a 0-byte size file, the `crc` field is missing.
+The polynomial used for the CRC calculation is the standard 0x04c11db7 polynomial that is also used in PkZip and other implementations.
+Other checksum types might be added in the future.